grimme-lab/qc2-teaching/doc/apps-ex.rst

    Afterwards, use ``ricc2`` for the double-hybrid and ``ccsdf12`` for the coupled cluster calculation.
 The energies can be found in the respective output.

 7. Tabulate your results and compare to the experimental values.
+Which method would you expect to show the smallest deviation to the experiment?
+Do your findings match your expectation?
+   Disscuss your outcome.

 Heat of Formation of C\ :sub:`60` (optional)